Undergraduate Lighting

 Third-Fourth Years

 No one genre dominates the lighting curriculum.
 You will participate in all types of productions and genres.
 Each year, the campus produces spoken plays, musicals, dance and opera productions from a wide range of cultures and periods, representing diverse points-of-view.
-The Lighting program is made more enriching by the variety of venues in which you will work, testing and honing your skills and creativity at every turn.
+The Lighting concentration is made more enriching by the variety of venues in which you will work, testing and honing your skills and creativity at every turn.

 Careers in Lighting